 In fact, there are so many tea tree oil uses that it’ll likely become a permanent part of your medicine cabinet – and you’ll soon find out why.

 What is Tea Tree Oil?

-The primary active ingredients in tea tree oil include terpene hydrocarbons, monoterpenes and sesquiterpenes.
+The primary active ingredients in tea tree oil include terpene hydrocarbons, monoterpenes, and sesquiterpenes.
 These compounds are what make tea tree oil so powerful.
-They’re what give tea tree its antibacterial, antiviral and anti fungal activity.
+They’re what give the tea tree its antibacterial, antiviral, and anti-fungal activity.

-Top 10 Tea Tree Oil Uses and Benefits
+Top 10 Uses and Benefits of Tea Tree Oil

 Tea tree oil has a number of uses and benefits for the body and other things, too.